OtzoLive/lor-api-wrapper/README.md

 ## Feedback

-I wrote this wrapper to use in my own personal projects.
+I wrote this wrapper to use in my own personal project for tracking Legends of Runeterra Seasonal Tournaments, which does not have a native way of doing so.
+I was able to quickly create this wrapper by reusing code from my LIFX-Node-Wrapper.
-My goal was to not only to reduce outside dependencies in my own projects, but also make the API easier to use.

-Writing this wrapper introduced me to javascript prototypes, classes, publishing NPM packages, and exporting/importing ES modules.
+One issue I ran into was deciding how I wanted to handle errors when the API failed (which is alot unfortunately), either due to rate-limiting or random 504 errors.
+I wasn't sure if the wrapper should catch and handle errors by itself, or if it should just pass them off.

 Any and all feedback is appreciated.